kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Until the feature is stable it will only be enabled when the environment variable is used.
+Yes, providing `--output plaintext-openapiv2` will disable the feature.

+Alternatively during Alpha and Beta phases, environment variable `KUBECTL_EXPLAIN_OPENAPIV3=false` may be used to disable the feature without the backwards-incompatile argument.

-It has no persistent effect on data that is viewewd.
+This feature has no persistent effect on data that is viewed.
+It is just a viewer of cluster data.

 ###### What happens if we reenable the feature if it was previously rolled back?

 There is no persistence to using the feature.
 It is only used for viewing data.
+So it behaves as normal.

 ###### Are there any tests for feature enablement/disablement?